 Kate Neylon is inspired by all things that speak to the soul.
-As a painter, her focus is on perspective of the "big picture" as it can be spelled out through simple details.
-Her themes concern the mysteries of life, cycles in nature, the state of society as a whole and the ever-expanding universe encompassing it all.
-Her goal is to explore these themes while retaining and expressing an almost childlike admiration.
+As a painter, her vision speaks to a perspective of the "big picture" as it can be spelled out through simple details.
+Her themes concern the mysteries of life, cycles and patterns in nature, the state of humanity as an undeniably connected whole, and the ever-expanding universe encompassing it all.
+Kate's goal is to explore these themes while retaining and expressing an almost childlike admiration.
 Her love of dance is apparent through the sense of movement in all of her works.
 Kate's contemplative whimsical imagery is underscored by an experienced, educated, developed and nurtured sense of awe.

-Primarily self-taught, although supplementarily trained, Kate's concern is with the emotional aspect and impact of her work, rather than the technical execution.
-The viewer response is equally as important to her as the joy she experiences creating .
-Her works tend to be very colorful, full of movement and riddled with symbolism.
-As a side project, she has been creating "interpretive portraits" in a quaint folk art style.
-These have mostly been wedding commissions of couples as their favorite animals.
-She views this as a much less intense way to express her most favorite theme.
+Kate's primary concern is with the emotional aspect and impact of her work.
+The viewer response is as equally important to her as the joy she experiences while creating .
+Her works tend to be saturated in color, full of movement and riddled with symbolism.
+Kate often likes to play with both color and perspective simultaneously resulting in richly detailed works.

 All jewelry is inspired by the notion of self-adornment as an evolutionary trait exclusive to humans.
 "It is our joy and responsibility to accessorize!"

-After exploring metalsmithing, she decided to create pieces using cold-connection techniques to avoid tedium and chemical exposure.
-She enjoys utilizing classic vintage materials.
+After exploring metalsmithing, Kate decided to create pieces using only cold-connection techniques to avoid both tedium and chemical exposure.
+She enjoys using various new, antique, and classic vintage materials.
 Kate's sense of social and environmental responsibility inspires her to create anew out of what already has been.
-She employs an eclecticism in an attempt to showcase through her pieces the extensive and varied history of craft and industry across the globe and throughout the ages.
+She employs an eclecticism in an attempt to showcase through her pieces the extensive and varied history of design, craft and industry across the globe, and throughout the ages.
 Her line "One Pair" features one-of-a-kind pairs of earrings made from various materials from all over the world.
 She has an extensive collection of components and takes great joy in bringing elements of varied cultures together in one piece.
 These include, but are not limited to: fine sterling beads, antique and vintage brass beads, Swarovski crystal, pressed glass, carved stones, enameled beads, antique clay beads, precious and semi-precious stones, pearls, shells, buttons, wood, seeds, assorted chains and other various recycled and re-purposed elements.
 Kate feels that we are all beautifully unique individuals and should adorn ourselves accordingly.